learnlatex/articles/Overleaf-blog-post/Overleaf.md

 The central idea is to get people started with one of the most common LaTeX
 tasks: writing an academic document such as an article or report.
 So the topics start with simple LaTeX structure, cover things like including images and move on to long documents and bibliographies.
-We do cover math mode, but  done' go into a lot of detail: yes, math mode is a core LaTeX strength, but  for many users, mathematics is just scary.
+We do cover math mode, but  don't go into a lot of detail: yes, math mode is a core LaTeX strength, but  for many users, mathematics is just scary.